Supermassive black hole formation in the initial collapse of axion dark matter

 The purpose of our paper is to show that supermassive black holes form naturally near cosmic dawn if the dark matter is axions or axion-like particles.
 No additional assumptions are required.
-The crucial step is to recognize that cold dark matter axions thermalize by their gravitational self-interactions \cite {CABEC,Erken}.
+The crucial step is to recognize that cold dark matter axions thermalize by their gravitational self-interactions \cite{CABEC,Erken}.
 Indeed, as explained in more detail below, their density fluctuations are generically large $(\delta \rho \sim \rho)$ and correlated over long distances.
 When the axions thermalize they form a Bose-Einstein condensate, meaning that most axions go to the lowest energy state available to them through the thermalizing interactions.
-When an axion overdensity collapses near cosmic dawn, the gravitional self-interactions among the axions produce a long range viscosity that causes outward transport of angular momentum.
+When an axion overdensity collapses near cosmic dawn, the gravitational self-interactions among the axions produce a long range viscosity that causes outward transport of angular momentum.
 The heat produced in the axion case flows into the thermal distribution accompanying the condensate whereas the condensate, containing most of the axions, stays in the lowest energy particle state available.
 That state is one of rigid rotation where most of the angular momentum resides far from the central overdensity which may then perhaps collapse into a black hole.

-First let us indicate how axions differ from the other cold dark matter candidates, such as weakly interacting massive particles (WIMPs) and sterile neutrinos, which we will refer to collectively as ``ordinaray CDM".
+First let us indicate how axions differ from other cold dark matter candidates, such as weakly interacting massive particles (WIMPs) and sterile neutrinos, which we will refer to collectively as ``ordinary cold dark matter (CDM)''.
 Before density perturbations go non-linear and multi-streaming begins, in particular during the recombination era, the state of ordinary CDM is customarily given by a mass density $\rho(\vec{x},t)$ and a velocity field $\vec{v}(\vec{x},t)$.
-In linear order of perturbation thory, axions behave in the same way as ordinary CDM on length scales longer than their Jeans length \cite{Zel}.
+In linear order of perturbation theory, axions behave in the same way as ordinary CDM on length scales longer than their Jeans length \cite{Zel}.
 When the axion fluid has mass density $\rho(\vec{x},t)$ and velocity field $\vec{v}(\vec{x},t)$, all axions are in the particle state of wavefunction